 Prior to camp, Saint Luke’s College students learn about proper health promotion for children with Spina Bifida and injury prevention for the activities at camp.
 Students are co-assigned with an RN during their time at camp, and learn to do such things as treatments, wound care, skin inspections, injections, tube feedings, bowel management and catheterizations for the MITIOG children.

 Taking the camp elective is ideal for nursing students who pursue a health care job with children, love the outdoors and want a sense of autonomy.
 “It is a refreshing change of pace from hospital-focused nursing,” Associate Professor Krahl stated.
-Camp MITIOG is always looking for nurses as volunteers, or nurses looking for a change of pace for the summer with pay.
+Camp MITIOG is always looking for nurse volunteers.